Jayaprasanna012/Neural-Network/README.md

 Community contributions are highly valued and play a key role in improving this project.
 Follow these straightforward steps to get started:

-1. Fork the Repository: Create your own copy of the project to work on.
+1. Create your own copy of the project to work on.
-2. Create a New Branch: Start a new branch for your changes to keep the main branch stable.
+2. Start a new branch for your changes to keep the main branch stable.
-3. Make Changes: Edit the code, documentation, or other project elements to add value.
+3. Edit the code, documentation, or other project elements to add value.
-4. Test Your Work: Ensure your updates are functional and error-free.
+4. Ensure your updates are functional and error-free.
-5. Submit a Pull Request (PR): Once satisfied, create a pull request with a clear explanation of your contributions.
+5. Once satisfied, create a pull request with a clear explanation of your contributions.

 Your feedback can help develop and enhance the project.